aphexlog/UserData-Ingestion-Pipeline/README.md

 ### Invocation

-After successful deployment, you can invoke the deployed function by using the following command:
+Post successful deployment, you can invoke the deployed function using this command:

 ```
 serverless invoke --function hello
 ```

-Which should result in response similar to the following:
+You should receive a response similar to:

 ```json
 {